DanTappan/VISCA-Game-Controller/README.md

 ## PyCharm pyinstaller settings

-The following settings for pyinstaller under PyCharm work to build the program.
+The following settings for pyi-makespec under PyCharm work to build the program.

 Program (run on main program file):
 ````